gitops-ci-cd/.github/profile/README.md

         linkStyle 8,9,10,11 stroke-width:2px,stroke:blue;
     ```

-1. Releasing to Production

-    - Once the PR is approved and merged to main, a GitHub Action builds a production-ready image, tags/releases the repo, and triggers a [deployment](https://docs.github.com/en/rest/deployments/deployments) workflow targeting production.
-    - The release serves as an artifact of the build, versioned and traceable for production use.

 This flowchart provides some insight into the pipeline of events that trigger CI and CD.
 The numbers represent the order that deployments happen.

 ```mermaid